 Are wired mice faster?

 They used to be, but not anymore.
 The wireless mice in the market are just as fast as wired mice.
-Any difference in response rate between a wired mouse and wireless mouse in the same price bracket is imperceptible.
+Any difference in response rate between a wired mouse and a wireless mouse in the same price bracket is imperceptible.
 It’s literally down to 2 milliseconds of latency and in some experiments, like this one by Linus Tech tips on youtube the wireless mouse gets the upper hand being a single millisecond faster.
 But again, the latency difference is humanly imperceptible and won’t affect your work or competitive gaming.

 Many gamers will swear that wired mice are faster.
 It’s been debunked that there is barely any difference and that it is a misconception.
 However, wireless mice in the lower price ranges (under $50) will not be as fast as the high perfomance gaming wired and wireless mice in the higher price ranges.
 In the Linus Tech experiment, the latency for the lower end Logitech MX Anywhere 2 wireless was double that of the more expensive Logitech G703 wireless.
 Compare popular mice in the market both wired and wireless from most expensive to cheapest and their respective average latency in the table below.
 Data from Linus Tech experiment.